• Skip to primary navigation

 Paula Deen’s Ooey Gooey Butter Cake

 Five ingredients are all it takes to make a clone of the famous Paula Deen’s Ooey Gooey Butter Cake that you will find served at Paula Deen’s Family Kitchen.
 Two delicious layers combine to make one fantastic dessert!
-The bottom layer is a delicious buttery yellow cake, while the top layer is a rich mixture of cream cheese, sugar, and egg.
+The bottom layer is a delicious buttery yellow cake topped with a sweet gooey cream cheese layer.

 Slice of ooey gooey butter cake on a white dessert plate.

-You might know this cake by some of its other names, such as Chess Cake, Chess Squares, or Cream Cheese Squares.
+You might know this cake by some of its other names, such as Chess Cake, Chess Squares, Texas Gold Bars, St. Louis Gooey Butter Cake, or Cream Cheese Squares.
+No matter what it’s called, it’s outright delicious!

 • Cheesecake lovers will love the delightful flavor of the sweet and creamy top layer.